keenawa-co/moss_hecs/README.md

 ### Why Not ECS?

-hecs strives to be lightweight and unobtrusive so it can be useful in a wide range of applications.
+moss_hecs strives to be lightweight and unobtrusive so it can be useful in a wide range of applications.
 Even so, it's not appropriate for every game.
 If your game will have few types of entities, consider a simpler architecture such as storing each type of entity in a separate plain